ashokhollav/box-skills-gcp/README.md

   * Create a Faces card to create an icon based on the image
   * Persist the skills card with Box using skillswriter api.

-* You open the image in Box drive and cick in the "skills" menu (a wand like icon on the right)
+* You open the image in Box drive and click on the "skills" menu (a wand like icon on the right)
 * Product catalog information, with similar products and max price is populated - powered by Cloud Vision Product Search API from Google

 ![Alt text](sample.png?raw=true "Box Skills view, similar products")